 Collaboration - Who Can Edit Stories

-In Educa, if teachers can see a child, they have the right to create and edit learning stories for that child.
-And so by assigning a teacher to a class you are giving that teacher the write to create stories and edit existing stories for children in that class.
+In Educa, if teachers can see a child's profile, they have the right to create learning stories for that child.
+Access to a child's profile is granted in three main ways.

-If there are children you'd like a teacher to write stories for that are not in that teacher's class, Educa has a way to do that - profile children.
-A teacher can be assigned "profile children" in two ways:
+If there are children you'd like a teacher to write stories for that are not in that teacher's class, Educa allows you to assign Profile Children to a teacher.
+This provides the teacher with access to individual children's profile, regardless of their class.

 Setting Framework or Curriculum Goals